gustavocidornelas/fused-multimodal-emotion/README.md

 ### _pretrained-models_
 Created once the model is trained.
 Saves the whole model with its weights, that can be used to do inference later.

+## Running
+To train a model, the first step is obtaining all the data.
+If you already have all the preprocessed data in the correct folder within the _data_ directory, you are good to go.
+If you would like to truncate the raw audio files differently, you can edit that in `/preprocessing/prepare_raw_audio.py` and run it once.
+The preprocessed raw audio files will be saved to the correct directory.

+Once you have all the data correctly placed, you can edit the model's parameters in `/parameters/parameters.py`.
+The parameters for all the models are in this single file, but they are organized in sections, so it is important that you edit the parameters in the correct section.

+With the correct parameters, it is time to train.
+The proportion of the data used to build the training, validation and test sets is hardcoded in `train_[model].py`.
+To train a model, you should run `train_[model].py`, where `[model]` is one of the options `text`, `audio`, `multimodal`, `multimodal_attention`.
+The model is evaluated on the validation set every 50 batches, but that can be changed in `train_[model].py` inside the training loop.

+After training, the model is evaluated on the test set and the full model is saved to `/pretrained-models`.